Saturday 17th 12 Noon

-Iain Dale presents the Evening Show on LBC Radio (Monday-Thursday 7pm-10pm).
-He was named Radio Presenter of the Year for 2013 & 2016 at the Arqiva Awards, and was shortlisted for Speech programme of the year at the 2013 Sony Radio Awards.
+Iain Dale is an award-winning broadcaster and presenter of the Evening Show on LBC Radio.
+He is the author/editor of more than 30 books and is the host of the For the Many podcast and the Iain Dale Book Clubpodcast.
+He was named Radio Presenter of the Year for 2013 and 2016 at the Arqiva Awards and was shortlisted for Speech Programme of the Year at the 2013 Sony Radio Awards.

 Iain is joined in conversation at DigiTAL by well-known journalist and broadcaster Anne Diamond.

 Anne Diamond has been a household broadcasting name for the past 30 years working in daily TV, radio and national newspapers.